-- 1. 300mm adjacent to a boundary line. - The dimension below eaves, gutters, pipes and drains can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
-External flue joints must be sealed with suitable silicon sealant. - 3.
-1,500mm between a vertical flue terminal and a window or dormer window. - 4.
+- 1. 300mm adjacent to a boundary line. - The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
+Any external flue joints must be sealed with suitable silicon sealant. - 1,500mm between a vertical flue terminal and a window or dormer window. - 4.
 1,200mm between terminals facing each other. - 5.
-Vertical flue clearance, 300mm adjacent to a boundary line unless it will cause a nuisance.
-BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines - 6.
-600m distance to a boundary line, unless it will cause a nuisance.
+Vertical flue clearance, 300mm adjacent to a boundary line, unless it will cause a nuisance.
+BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 6.
+600mm distance to a boundary line, unless it will cause a nuisance.
 BS 5440:Part 1 recommends that care is taken when siting terminal in relation to boundary lines. - 7.
-600mm minimum clearance from a skylight to a vertical flue. - 8.
-Vertical flue clearance, 500mm to non-combustible building material, and 1,500mm clearance to combustible building material. - 9.
+600mm minimum clearance from a skylight to a vertical flue. - Vertical flue clearance, 500mm to non-combustible building material, and 1,500mm clearance to combustible building material. - 9.
 300mm above, below and either side of an opening door, air vent or opening window. - 10.
 600mm diagonally to an opening door, air vent or opening window. - 11.
-300mm to an internal or external corner.
-This does not apply to building protrusions less than 450mm. - 12.
-2,000mm below a Velux window, 600mm above or to either side of the Velux window. - 13.
-400mm from a pitched roof or 500mm in regions with heavy snow fall. - 14.
+300mm to an internal or external corner. - 2,000mm below a Velux window, 600mm above or to either side of the Velux window. - 400mm from a pitched roof or in regions with heavy snow fall 500mm. - 14.
 500mm clearance to any vertical structure on a roof, 600mm to room sealed flue or 1,500 to an open flue. - 15.
 200mm below eaves and 75mm below gutters, pipe and drains.

 - 16. The dimension below eaves, balconies and car ports can be reduced to 25mm, as long as the flue terminal is extended to clear any overhang.
-External flue joints must be sealed with suitable silicon sealant. - 17.
+Any external flue joints must be sealed with suitable silicon sealant. - 17.
 Flue clearance must be at least 300mm from the ground.
 Terminal guards must be fitted if the flue is less than 2 metres from the ground or if a person could come into contact with the flue terminal. - 18.
 600mm distance to a surface facing a terminal, unless it will cause a nuisance.
 BS 5440: Part 1 recommends that care is taken when siting terminals in relation to surfaces facing a terminal.